top of page

 110903_DollarLakeTorch.jpg

 Who: U.S. citizens interested in becoming entry-level federal wildland firefighters.
-Applicants must be at least 18 years old by June 2025.
+Applicants must be at least 18 years old prior to traveling to camp in June of 2026.

 What: A 40-hour PAID Recruitment Camp designed to prepare participants for careers in wildland firefighting.
 The program includes foundational firefighter training courses, daily physical conditioning, and expert guidance on navigating the federal job application process.
 Required pre-work includes IS-100, IS-700, S-190, and L-180, with coursework covering S-130.

-How: This program is made possible through a partnership between the Southern Region, the George Washington and Jefferson National Forest, and the Augusta Interagency Hotshot Crew.
-Special recognition goes to the Eldorado National Forest for its groundbreaking efforts and dedication to setting the standard for this initiative.
+How: This program is made possible through a partnership between the Southern Region, the George Washington and Jefferson National Forest, the National Forests of North Carolina, and the Augusta Interagency Hotshot Crew.

 What to expect the week of camp